Bwc9876/git-from-scratch/index.typ

 - An object's hash _includes_ the metadata header, it's critical we add this or all the hashes will be wrong!

-#pause

 - Git stores objects by zlib compressing them to save space, so you can't simply read this data with `cat`

 == Types of Objects
 <types-of-objects>

-There are four major types of objects that Git stores.
+There are four types of objects we'll go over.

 + Blobs - Normal files, like that silly cat picture from before
 + Trees - Directories containing blobs or other trees